Closing Comments On Fearing the LORD…

 Proverbs 3:1-12 (especially verse 7): God teaches us about fearing Him in verse 7 when He gives us the opposite of fearing Him—“Do not be wise in your own eyes; [instead] fear the LORD and shun evil.”

-- Imagine being told you had to fly an airplane across a country to protect the lives of your family & others (also imagine that you are not a pilot and have never been previously trained to be a pilot).
-Now imagine that the world’s most experienced pilot would offer you training and wisdom and knowledge as you fly the plane.
+- Imagine being told you had to fly an airplane across a country to protect the lives of others (also imagine that you are not a pilot and have never been previously trained to be a pilot).
+Now imagine that the world’s most experienced pilot would offer you training, wisdom & knowledge as you fly the plane.

 - Would you be a bit scared, nervous, apprehensive?
 I hope so!